LeRoi Moore: Injury and death

 On August 27, Moore was entombed at Holly Memorial Gardens in Albemarle County.
 Attendance at the funeral numbered in the thousands, including the rest of the band, Moore's family, and dedicated fans.

 Moore died three months shy of his planned November 8, 2008 wedding to Lisa Beane.

 Dave Matthews Band released LeRoi Moore's final concert performance as Live Trax Vol. 14.
 The concert took place in the band's home state of Virginia in Bristow on June 28, 2008.
 Proceeds from the CD were donated to local charities that Moore valued.

-Tribute

-On September 30, 2008, during a concert in Brazil for the South American Tour while the Dave Matthews Band was playing the introduction of "#41," Brazilian fans spread white balloons around the concert house in order to pay homage to Moore.
-At this point, the band almost completely stopped playing and thanked the crowd for this amazing show of thanks to Moore.
-Violinist Boyd Tinsley was driven to tears by this homage to Moore.

-After Moore's death, Methane Studios, the company that creates most of the band's show posters, paid tribute to Moore on the posters that were sold at the shows.
-One such poster that was sold at a show on September 7, 2008, which would have been Moore's 47th birthday, has become a sought after collectors item among fans.
-Sales of the poster have been seen as high as $600 on eBay.

-A second tribute poster was printed and released on September 6, 2009, and was sold during the final day of the Gorge '09 show.
-The poster was the King of Spades, a part of the Royal Flush series.
-There were 1100 printed and all prints sold out in the first hour.
-It shows the King of Spades playing a saxophone with his eyes closed.
-Across the base of his crown it reads "GrooGrux King."

-Glow sticks were also tossed by the crowd during the Gorge shows in 2008, as well as a tribute slide show video with photos of Moore, played along with the studio version of "#34" during the encore breaks.

 At the 51st Grammy Awards, the first one following Moore's death, a video tribute to musicians who had died in the previous year excluded Moore, disappointing and angering fans.
 Neil Portnow, president of the National Academy of Recording Arts and Sciences, responded with a statement noting that Moore was included in a list of deceased musicians in the program for the event, and "unfortunately we are unable to include all of the talented and wonderful people within the allotted timeframe."
-This created a tremendous outrage from the band's fans and many other music celebrities.
+This created tremendous outrage from the band's fans and many other music celebrities.